-Well, I'm going to be now that really annoying person who took a intro to philosophy class, her freshman year of undergrad, and ask you both to define some terms.
-Because I think this is one of the things I think is really difficult, particularly about having conversations about suicide in the US, is I think, because for so long, it's been a taboo topic.
+JJ Janflone 07:59 Well, I'm gonna be now that really annoying person who took a intro to philosophy class, her freshman year of undergrad, and asked and asked you both to define some terms.
+Because I think this is one of the things I think is really difficult, particularly about having conversations about suicide in the US is I think, because for so long, it's been a taboo topic.
 People don't know, sort of, I think, what what would be considered like base information.
-And so I'm wondering if, if you two would both feel comfortable talking about what, you know, why firearms and suicide is, firearm suicide in particular is so lethal and so deadly and so dangerous and then why gender plays such a critical role in some cases around this.
-I'm happy to start as someone who's been around guns my whole life, like it's lethal, because guns are designed to kill.
-And I think that one of these, these things that we dance around a lot when we talk about it, there are very, there tends to be I think, a lot of discomfort in talking about that.
-But I think if you ask you know, even individuals who choose to bring guns into their home for " protection" and I'll put that in air quotes, and we can talk about that, if we want, as well, but that they bring them because they're deadly.
+And so I'm wondering if, if you two would both feel comfortable talking about what, you know why firearms and suicide, why firearms are particular, so lethal and so deadly and so dangerous.
+And then why gender plays such a critical role.
+In some cases around this.

+Kyleanne Hunter 08:46 I'm happy to start as someone who's been around guns my whole life, like it's lethal, because guns are designed to kill.
+And I think that one of these, these things that we dance around a lot when we talk about it.
+There are very, there tends to be I think, a lot of discomfort in talking about that.
+But I think if you ask you knog, even individuals who choose to bring guns into their home for "protection," and I'll put that in air quotes, and we can talk about that if we want as well, but that they bring them because they're deadly.
 You know, there's a reason that people don't use, you don't say I'm bringing in a whole bunch of feathers to protect myself, you know, you want something that's lethal, you want something that can inflict harm.
-However there is because we have so much stigma about talking about mental health, self disparity, self harm, that discussing these things has been a social sign of weakness for so long, that we're afraid to talk about the risks that exist between bringing something that's designed to be lethal, and people intentionally bring it in to be lethall.
-You know, if you're going hunting, yeah you're bringing it because you want to kill an animal to eat it, like that's, that's why you take a gun hunting not to, like, scare them or startle them, to be able to kill them so you can eat them.
-But we, we're afraid to make that connection between how self harm can manifest into self harm with a tool that is designed to be uniquely deadly.
-There's a lot of trappings of masculinity that have been put around having that power.
+However, there is, because we have so much stigma about talking about mental health, self disparity, self harm, that discussing these things has been a social sign of weakness for so long that we're afraid to talk about the risks that exists between bringing something that's designed to be lethal and people intentionally bring it into the lethal.
+You know, if you're going hunting, okay, you're bringing it because you want to kill an animal to eat it.
+Like that's, that's why you take a gun hunting not to, like, scare them or startle them, you have to kill them so you can eat them.
+But we, you know, we, we're afraid to make that connection between how self harm can manifest into self harm with a tool that is designed to be uniquely deadly.
+And I think there's a lot of trappings of masculinity that have been put around having that power.
 And I think Eric, you probably talked to that quite a bit.